Critical Issues in Current Child and Youth Care Practice

 - Youth violence

-- Integration of knowledge of theory, knowledge of self and current generic practice in the development of a personal theory of CYC counselling.
+- Integration of knowledge of theory, knowledge of self and current practice in the development of a personal theory of CYC counselling.

 Lecture

 Typical means of evaluation may include a combination of written research assignments, case evaluation, testing, and group presentations.
+Assessment will be based on course objectives and will be carried out in accordance with the Douglas College Evaluation Policy.
+An evaluation schedule is presented at the beginning of the course.

-This is a Graded Course.
+This is a letter-graded course

 Upon successful completion of this course, the student will be able to: